Part 2/7

 Any diagrams a written dream journaler keeps from his or her dreams are lost.

-And there’s no rule that says you can’t hide your journal between your mattresses or under your bed, writing in it in secret.
+And there’s no rule saying you can’t hide your journal between your mattresses or under your bed, writing in it in secret.

 Further reading in the series: Understand Yourself Using Your Dream Journal